akkaoui-abdou/create-cluster-GKE/README.md

  1. Inspect the running Pods by using

             kubectl get pods
- 2. Inspect the hello-server Service by using
+ 2. Inspect the web-server Service by using

              kubectl get service